Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Additional Showcases

-To provide a more comprehensive qualitative assessment of LSG-VAE's modeling capabilities, we present additional visualization results on four distinct datasets: \textit{ETTh2}, and \textit{ETTm1}, \textit{ETTm2}, \textit{Weather}.
+To provide additional qualitative evidence for VolDy-VAE's modeling capabilities, we present visualization results on four datasets: \textit{ETTh2}, and \textit{ETTm1}, \textit{ETTm2}, \textit{Weather}.
 These cases cover a wide spectrum of temporal dynamics, ranging from smooth periodic trends to highly volatile fluctuations and structural breaks.

 \paragraph{Adaptive Responsiveness in Volatile Regimes} Figure~\ref{fig:showcase_volatile} illustrates performance on \textit{ETTh2} and \textit{ETTm1}, which contain complex volatility and abrupt regime shifts (e.g., the step-like drops in the top row of \textit{ETTh2}).
-Here, LSG-VAE demonstrates its \textit{adaptive attenuation} capability: its confidence intervals dynamically expand precisely when the series undergoes a sudden transition or volatility spike, and contract immediately once the series stabilizes.
-Baseline models, conversely, tend to generate static, uniform bands that fail to capture the temporal structure of the uncertainty.
-This visual evidence strongly supports our claim that the Location-Scale formulation effectively transforms the model from a passive curve fitter into an active, context-aware risk estimator.
+Here, VolDy-VAE shows adaptive attenuation: its confidence intervals expand when the series undergoes a sudden transition or volatility spike, and contract once the series stabilizes.
+Baseline models tend to generate more static, uniform bands that fail to capture the temporal structure of the uncertainty.
+This visual evidence supports the claim that the Location-Scale formulation makes the uncertainty estimate more context-aware.

 \paragraph{Failure of Baselines in Stable Regimes} As shown in Figure~\ref{fig:showcase_stable}, specifically on the \textit{Weather} and \textit{ETTm2} datasets, the ground truth series exhibit high stability or smooth periodicity.
 In these scenarios, an ideal probabilistic model should output narrow confidence intervals (CIs) to reflect low aleatoric uncertainty.
-However, baseline methods—including the generative $K^2$VAE and the probabilistic-enhanced point forecasters (Koopa, PatchTST)—produce excessively wide and ``bloated'' uncertainty bands.
-This phenomenon confirms that standard MSE-based or reconstruction-based objectives struggle to recognize low-volatility regimes, resulting in uninformative predictions that overestimate risk.
-In contrast, {LSG-VAE} correctly identifies the low volatility, producing sharp and tight CIs that closely hug the ground truth.
+However, baseline methods, including the generative $K^2$VAE and the probabilistic-enhanced point forecasters (Koopa, PatchTST), produce wider and less adaptive uncertainty bands.
+On the visualized \textit{ETTh1} window reported in the main text, their average normalized sharpness values are substantially larger than VolDy-VAE's while their empirical coverage is also higher, indicating measurable over-coverage rather than only a visual impression.
+In contrast, {VolDy-VAE} estimates lower volatility in these windows, producing sharper CIs around the ground truth.